Ultimi-Sumiti/Assignment_1/README.md

 ### Result of nav2 navigation and apriltag detection
 [Result of navigation and apriltag detection](https://github.com/user-attachments/assets/4f872ba5-8d36-44c5-ba33-10467093fbf6)

+As you can see the robot correctly perform the posiotioning in the initial pose, passed through the topic \initialpose, also it correctly receive the goal position and plans the  path using the costs matrix.
+In the end it detects the april tags and position itself in a close position as required.

 ### Results of cylinders detections
 Detections of cylinders | Blurred intermediate file --|--
 ![detections_result](https://github.com/user-attachments/assets/26cd9a31-7f16-4e80-b50f-ad39bb1cdd43)|![blur_result_detections](https://github.com/user-attachments/assets/eddab89d-b8a7-48f1-a715-14c7346d387e)

-(The left image contains some frames of the detection of the three cylinders, while the right frame contains the intermediate file used to perform the detections)
+The left image contains some frames of the detection of the three cylinders, while the right frame contains the intermediate file used to perform the detections.